Credits: MA level, 10 ECTS

 - Present a creative project either by looking for an existing example or drafting your own that relates to the topic

 - Come up with 3 concepts from the text that you found difficult to understand, and try to present those concepts from your group perspective.
 Then try to open up the floor for discussion.
+(This may be useful for small group discussion)

 - If you have to work with machine learning as a theme, what would be your research question that you want to raise?
 Share with the class and discuss it together.